-The Local Government Investigations and Compliance Inspectorate (Inspectorate) is an independent administrative office of the Department of Premier and Cabinet, which reports to the Special Minister of State (SMOS).
+The Local Government Inspectorate (Inspectorate) is an independent administrative office of the Department of Premier and Cabinet, which reports to the Special Minister of State (SMOS).
 Led by the Chief Municipal Inspector, a key role of the Inspectorate is to promote voluntary compliance with the requirements of the Local Government Act 1989 (Act), and encourage best practice, accountability and transparency in local government.

 The Inspectorate is staffed by Inspectors of Municipal Administration who carry out the two main functions of the Inspectorate.
 These are: investigating alleged breaches of the Act and administering a Compliance Audit program at councils across Victoria.

 The Inspectorate has a specific focus on breaches that constitute an offence under the Act, and may investigate:

 The Inspectorate does not investigate complaints relating to council decisions or democratic processes unless there is an allegation of a breach of the Act.

 You can find out how to make a complaint to the Local Government Inspectorate on their website.

 The Victorian Ombudsman responds to complaints about local councils and state government departments and agencies.
 This is a free and independent service.